rskelley9/PhotoWebsite/README.markdown

 ## Blog

 You may link your own blog through the Settings tab in the Admin Panel.
-If you leave it blank, Grokphoto provides a default MarkDown posting system.
+If you leave it blank, Grokphoto provides a default Markdown posting system.

 ## Post with Markdown